carbon-design-system/carbon/docs/publishing.md

 ## Prerelease

-Often, are prereleases are when we switch between minor versions of the system.
+Often, our prereleases are when we switch between minor versions of the system.
 To do this, we'll need to follow the following steps:

 - Make sure you're on the `master` branch for your fork of Carbon
 - Pull the latest changes from master with `git pull upstream master`
 - Create a new branch following the format: `chore(release): vA.B.C-preid.D`, for example `chore(release): v10.4.0-rc.0`
   - A `preid` can be one of `alpha`, `beta`, or `rc` (Release Candidate)
 - Next, run the `lerna version` command to correctly version changed packages.
   You can do this by running:

 ```bash
 yarn lerna version preminor \